dot-event/dot-event-v2/README.md

 | `String`      | [Preposition](#preposition) (`before` or `after`)                 |         |     ✔      |
 | `Function`    | [Subscription listener](#subscription-listener)                   |         |     ✔      |

-We'll examine each argument type one by one in the sections that follow.
+We'll examine each argument type in the following sections.

 ## Operation